YvonneChen22/final_project/regression-analysis.md

 This indicated that it performed the most substantial effect on happiness score in 2015.
-Following “social support”, “freedom to make life choices”, “health life expectancy” and “gdp per capita” also appeared to have relatively high estimates, indicating that there were sufficient evidences to show their essential effects on happiness score according to their p-value.
-However, “perception of corruption” and “generosity” appeared to have p-values larger than 0.05 indicating that we do not have sufficient evidence to conclude that they had significant impact on happiness score.
+Following “social support”, “freedom to make life choices”, “health life expectancy” and “gdp per capita” also appeared to have relatively high estimates with significant p-values , indicating that there were sufficient evidences to show their essential effects on happiness score.
+However, “perception of corruption” and “generosity” appeared to have p-values larger than 0.05 indicating that they didn’t have significant impact on happiness score.

 \#Multiple linear Regression for Happiness Score Prediction in 2016